Takeaways from Infosys Analysts & Advisors Meet, September 1-2, 2020

 The ongoing pandemic has brought a sense of urgency to digital transformation.
 Implementation cycles have been shortened from years to days.
 Enterprises are facing pressure to increase resilience through improved use of the cloud, making better use of data, and securing an enterprise that suddenly has a very different perimeter than before the pandemic.

-“Being resilient through digital transformation” was the overall theme of Infosys executives at a virtual analyst and advisor summit held Sept.1-2, 2020.
+“Being Resilient.
+That’s Live Enterprise.” was the overall theme of Infosys executives at a virtual analyst and advisor summit held Sept.1-2, 2020.

-Infosys CEO Salil Parikh highlighted how, in the last few years, the digital capabilities share per deal has grown.
+Infosys CEO Salil Parekh highlighted how, in the last few years, the digital capabilities share per deal has grown.

 “What we see today is more of a digital acceleration approach across the enterprise landscape.
 Large enterprises are leveraging digital more and more,” he said.

 In the last two to three years, Infosys has gone through an internal transformation and focused on becoming a digital organization, with its digital share growing from 25% in FY2018 to 40% in FY2020.
 The major growth contributors include cloud, data, and experience.
-Since assuming the CEO role in December 2017, Parekh has set Infosys on a growth path by drawing out a three-year roadmap in 2018., Infosys Chairman Nandan Nilekani further emphasized the greater need for enterprises to go the digital route.
+Since assuming the CEO role in January 2018, Parekh has set Infosys on a growth path by drawing out a three-year roadmap.
+Infosys Chairman Nandan Nilekani further emphasized the greater need for enterprises to go the digital route.

 “One of the lessons we have learned in the last five months is that digital is more important than ever.
 We see a K-shape recovery where those companies and jobs that are digital have flourished, while those that have proximity to people have really been hurt badly,” Nilekani said.